We Just Updated Our 62 Bond Picks

 Table of Contents

-2. Twelve of our sixteen best bonds to buy 2024 had leverage ratios of 2.1x or less (see Figure 1).
+2. Eleven of our fifteen best bonds to buy 2025 had leverage ratios of 2.2x or less (see Figure 1).

 6. Individual corporate bonds enable investors to lock in high income for 5, 10, or 20+ years and benefit from potential capital appreciation.
 All of these investment objectives are not possible with money market and bond funds, which have variable monthly distributions.
 Most bond funds and ETFs are plagued by large portfolio turnover, which means investors have no visibility in a fund's future income.
 Money market funds offer no capital appreciation, and bond fund capital appreciation opportunities are generally limited.

-Bondsavvy's 16 most recent recommended corporate bonds include bonds issued by companies in the medical devices, homebuilding, energy, agriculture, technology, leisure, retail, infrastructure, and mining industries.
-Eight of these new recommendations had investment grade bond ratings, and eight were high yield bonds.
+Bondsavvy's 15 most recent recommended corporate bonds include bonds issued by companies in the medical devices, homebuilding, agriculture, technology, leisure, retail, infrastructure, and mining industries.
+Eight of these new recommendations had investment grade bond ratings, and seven were high yield bonds.

-Of these 16 recommended bonds, four bonds had 2027 or 2028 maturity dates; eight had 2033-2037 maturity dates; and four bonds were due beyond 2040.
-Subscribe to Bondsavvy to learn the names and CUSIPs of all of the 65 corporate bonds we rated buy or hold as of our most recent bond recommendation update.
+Of these 15 recommended bonds, three bonds had 2027 or 2028 maturity dates; eight had 2033-2037 maturity dates; and four bonds were due beyond 2040.
+Subscribe to Bondsavvy to learn the names and CUSIPs of all of the 62 corporate bonds we rated buy or hold as of our most recent bond recommendation update.

-Figure 1 shows how, as of November 19, 2024 at 12:00pm EST, our best bonds to buy 2024 were still trading near their pick date prices.
+Figure 1 shows how, as of December 26, 2024 at 2:00pm EST, our best bonds to buy 2025 were still, generally, trading near their pick date prices.
 It also shows the range of bond YTMs and issuing company leverage ratios.
 While YTMs are helpful metrics, our active fixed income investment strategy seeks to achieve returns higher than a bond's yield to maturity.
 View our corporate bond returns page to see how 76% of our exited recommended bonds have outperformed the leading corporate bond ETFs.

 Pick Date